 For the Custard

 Warm the milk with the scraped vanilla bean seeds.

 Whisk the egg yolks and sugar until combined and add the flour and salt , mix until smooth.

 Whisk in half the warmed milk to the egg mixture, and combine, making sure there are no lumps.

 Pour the rest of the milk into the mixture and return to the stove.

 Let the mixture thicken by whisking all the time.
-Once it is thick, take off the stove and allow to cool.
+Once it is thick, add the butter and essence and mix thoroughly, then take it off the stove and allow to cool.